3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 The libraries available in the Accord.NET framework are divided into three sections: scientific computing, signal and image processing, and support libraries.
 One primary namespace we will be using is `Accord.MachineLearning` for `DecisionTrees`, `GaussianMixtureModel` and the RANSAC implementation included.
 Another useful namespace is `Accord.Math` for integration techniques among other mathematical implementations that will prove useful for calculating loss minimization, refining the RANSAC pose estimation, and any other mathematical equations we incorporate into our implementation.
 The `Accord.Neuro` is useful for any neural network structures.
 The visualization features of Accord can be used during testing, benchmarking, and development of our implementation to better show our progress and metrics.

-Accord is made available in the NuGet package manager, making it more easy to integrate into our Visual Studio project environment.
+Accord is made available in the NuGet package manager, making it easily integrated into our Visual Studio project environment.

 ### Random Forest Implementation

+Our implementation of the auto-context random forest suggested in "Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image" will be built using the `Accord.MachineLearning.DecisionTrees` namespace [].

 ### RANSAC Implementation

+Our random sampling consensus (RANSAC) implementation will be built to approximately mimic the implementation explained in "Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image" [].
+The `RANSAC<TModel>` class in the Accord.NET framework will be utilized to create our implementation.

 ### Pose Refinement Implementation

 ## Unity Design